Where the Crawdads Sing

 Where the Crawdads Sing is a 2018 coming-of-age murder mystery novel by American zoologist Delia Owens.
 The story follows two timelines that slowly intertwine.
 The first timeline describes the life and adventures of a young girl named Kya as she grows up isolated in the marshes of North Carolina.
 The second timeline follows an investigation into the apparent murder of Chase Andrews, a local celebrity of Barkley Cove, a fictional coastal town of North Carolina.
 By April 2023, the book had sold over 18 million copies.
 A film adaptation was released in July 2022.

+Scholars have commented on the novel from the perspective of ecocriticism, and on its depiction of the American South as it was in the 1950s and 1960s.
+Owens's profession, the study of animal behavior, provides material for the book, the violence and deception in nature serving as metaphors for how the men in the story behave towards Kya.
+Critics have noted that Owens's involvement in a murder in Zambia, too, is reflected in the plot.

-Plot
+Plot summary

 Part I: The Marsh

 In 1952, six-year-old Kya watches her mother leave her abusive alcoholic husband.
-While Kya waits in vain for her mother's return, she sees her older siblings leave.
+While Kya waits in vain for her mother's return, her older siblings leave.
 Her father burns her mother's clothes and paintings.

 Alone with her father, Kya learns to fish.
-He gives her his knapsack for her collections of shells and feathers.
+He gives her his knapsack for her shells and feathers.
 Unable to read or write, Kya makes paintings of the objects, and the marsh's creatures and shorelines, with watercolors her mother left behind.

 One day Kya finds a letter from her mother in the mailbox and leaves it for her father to find.
 He burns the letter.
-He returns to drinking and takes long trips away to gamble.
-Eventually, he fails to return.
-She survives by gardening and trading fresh mussels and smoked fish for money and fuel from Jumpin', a black man who owns a gasoline station at the boat dock.
-She makes friends with Jumpin' and his wife Mabel, who collects donated clothing for her.
+He returns to drinking and takes long gambling trips; eventually, he fails to return.
+She survives by gardening and trading mussels and smoked fish for money and fuel from Jumpin', a black man who owns a gasoline station at the boat dock.
+She makes friends with Jumpin' and his wife Mabel, who gives her clothes.

 The Barkley Cove townspeople nickname her "The Marsh Girl".
 On the only day she goes to school, the schoolchildren laugh at her; a pastor's wife calls her "nasty" and "filthy".
-However, she becomes friendly with Tate Walker, who fishes in the marsh.
-When Kya gets lost one day, Tate leads her home in his boat.
-Years later, he gives her feathers from rare birds, then teaches her to read and write.
-The two form a romantic relationship until Tate leaves for college.
+She becomes friendly with Tate Walker, who fishes in the marsh.
+When Kya gets lost, Tate leads her home in his boat.
+Years later, he gives her rare bird feathers, then teaches her to read and write.
+They form a romantic relationship until Tate leaves for college.
 He promises to return, but leaves without saying goodbye.